 Frequently Asked Questions (FAQ)

 The nvlddmkm.sys file is part of the NVIDIA graphics driver.
-It helps Windows communicate with your GPU.
-If this file becomes corrupt or outdated, it can cause blue screen crashes.
+It allows Windows 11 to communicate with your NVIDIA GPU.
+If this file becomes corrupted or incompatible, it can cause blue screen errors such as the Video TDR Failure on Windows 11.

 No. It’s a legitimate NVIDIA system file.
 However, malware can disguise itself with similar names, so it’s good practice to run a virus scan if you’re unsure.